Endpoint reference¶

 | User data (user token) | Authorization: Bearer rev_user_... |

-Mixing token types returns 403 user_token_required or 403 installation_token_required.
-Hitting a developer endpoint with a Bearer token returns 401 invalid_token.
+Mixing installation and user token types returns 403 user_token_required or 403 installation_token_required.
+Sending an integration bearer token to publisher-tooling endpoints returns 401 invalid_token.

 Event endpoints (installation token)¶